DinerIsmail/eslint-config-diner/README.md

 # eslint-config-diner

-The ESLint configuration I use for my side projects where I use Next.js with Typescript.
+The ESLint configuration I use for my React Typescript side projects.
 This does not include configuration for Prettier, Stylelint and others which has to be installed and configured separately.

 # Installation